ToniWonKanobi/theoveranalyzed.net/posts/2016/7/20/tv-shows-are-a-lot-darker-than-they-used-to-be.md

 (It goes without saying that most modern [dark] television series (and movies) should be viewed in a very low-lit room.)

+[1]: /images/darktvgot.jpg "Vidcap of the Game of Thrones episode 'The Wars to Come'"